 Your company’s travel policy should be an all-inclusive encyclopedia that answers all corporate travel-related questions.
 It should define the booking intricacies, budget limits, and approval mechanisms.

-Here are 10 things you should include in your company’s travel policy to ensure it is comprehensive.
+Here are 10 travel policy essentials you should include in your company’s travel policy to ensure it is comprehensive.

 If you have partnered with a Travel Management Company (TMC ), you must include the details in the policy document.
 This way, travelers can easily find the official partners’ information and use their services to manage trips.